-Residency restriction laws are a decades-old attempt to curb the actions of sex offenders.
-Alabama passed the first residency restriction law in 1996 as part of the state's Community Notification Act.
+Residency restriction laws are an attempt to curb the actions of sex offenders.
+States have passed their own laws regarding residency restrictions.
+For example, Alabama passed its first residency restriction law in 1996.
 It prohibited offenders from living within 1,000 feet of a school.

-This article looks at residency restrictions for sex offenders, including the Iowa law that shaped the current state of sex offender punishment and sentencing options.
+This article summarizes sex offenses and sex offender registries.
+It also discusses the Iowa law that shaped the current state of sex offender punishment and sentencing options.

 History of the Iowa Residency Restriction Law

-The law did not apply if the person established residence before the law took effect, or before there was a school or daycare, or if the offender is a minor or a ward, or resides in a healthcare facility, or is serving a sentence or civil commitment.
+The law did not apply if the person established residence: before the law took effect; before there was a school or daycare center; if the offender was a minor or a ward; resided in a healthcare facility; or was serving a sentence or civil commitment.

 Residency Restrictions Challenged in Federal Court

-The Iowa law was almost immediately challenged in federal district court by three named sex offenders who claimed the law was unconstitutional on its face.
+Three named sex offenders soon challenged the Iowa law in federal district court.
+They claimed the law was unconstitutional.
 The case was certified as a class action on behalf of other sex offenders to whom the law would apply.

-At trial, the plaintiffs presented evidence that in many cities, the law would effectively limit sex offenders to small areas of residency.
-In small towns, a single school or child care center could mean that the entire town was off-limits.
-Expert witnesses on both sides testified to their beliefs in the expected effects of the law.
+At trial, the plaintiffs presented evidence that in some cities, the law would limit sex offenders to small areas of residency.
+In small towns, a single school or child care center could mean the entire town was off-limits.

 The district court ruled that the law was unconstitutional on several grounds:

-- The law was an ex post facto law; that is, it would apply to people who had been convicted before the law went into effect.
+- The law was an ex post facto law, meaning it would apply to people who had been convicted before the law went into effect.

-- The law violated the plaintiffs' right to avoid self-incrimination because registrants would be required to report their addresses, even if the addresses were not in compliance with the law.
+- The law violated the plaintiffs' right to avoid self-incrimination as it required registrants to report their addresses, even those not in compliance with the law.

 - The law violated the plaintiffs' due process rights.

-- The law infringed on fundamental rights to travel.
+- The law infringed on their fundamental rights to travel.

-- The law infringed on how the plaintiff could conduct their family affairs.
+- The law infringed on how the plaintiffs could conduct their family affairs.

-- Finally, the law was not tailored narrowly enough to serve a compelling state interest.
+- Iowa did not narrowly tailor the law to serve a compelling state interest.

 Reversal of Federal Court Ruling